Release: The Matoran Update

 [ Monster Effect ]

-If this card is sent to the GY: You can Special Summon 1 Level 4 or lower WIND monster from your GY, except this card.
-If this card is banished: You can add 1 “Rahi” card from your GY to your hand.
+If this card is sent to the GY: You can Special Summon 1 other Level 4 or lower WIND monster from your GY, but negate its effects.
+If this card is banished: You can add 1 Beast or Winged Beast “Rahi” monster from your GY or face-up Extra Deck to your hand, except “Kewa, Vulture Rahi”.
 You can only use 1 “Kewa, Vulture Rahi” effect per turn, and only once that turn.

 Replacing super gimmicky and overly complicated equip shenanigans is something that may feel familiar from the Onu-Koro section.
 Indeed, the Kewa is the same type of Rahi as the Ussal, and provides the same service when sent to the GY, just for WIND monsters.
 Kongu, meanwhile, is the way to get the birb there, symbolically allowing him to fly over the enemy lines and attack directly.
 Which you may not use if you’re instead using him and the monster revied by the Kewa as material, but if you do, there’s also the additional utility of destroying monsters with sufficiently low DEF after inflicting battle damage.